ml-archive/blog/source/_posts/2018-07-16-SiriShortcuts.md

 ### Part 6: Add Phrases to Siri

-As well another feature that it can be nice to add to our app, is that of adding the option to add phrases to Siri directly from our app.
+Another feature to add to our app, is the option to add phrases to Siri directly from our app.
 This will make the experience for the user a better one.

 For this to happen we will need to create a `VoiceShortcutsManager` that will have as purpose to update and add voice shortcuts to our intents.